Consumer Unit and Fuse Board Replacements

 For domestic units, the best practice is to have them professionally checked at least every ten years, to ensure they are functioning safely and are compliant with any changes to legislation.

 We carry out both visual checks as well as specific equipment tests to ensure that your unit is functioning safely.
 On completion we provide a report of the precise tests completed and the results for your records.

 I have an old fuse board; do I need to have it replaced?

+It will depend whether your current unit includes RCD protection.
+In order to comply with current safety regulations, most new circuits need to include this.
 If your consumer unit already includes RCD protection – and can safely take the new extra load – you shouldn’t need to upgrade it.

 The answers above are designed to give you some guidance on the most common scenarios we come across.
 They may not be 100% correct for everyone.
 If you have any questions about the safety or suitability of your electrical consumer unit, there’s no substitute for speaking to a qualified expert.
 We can only give accurate advice based on your individual situation.